Mapsui/Mapsui/Scripts/readme.txt

-Run from the visual studio commond prompt in the Mapsui\Scripts folder.
+Run from the visual studio command prompt in the Mapsui\Scripts folder.

 To automatically build and create a nuget package run builtpack with the version number as argument like this:
 > builtpack 0.2.3